seunghun1ee/media_manager_v2/README.md

 3. `PAGINATEOFFSET` - Default number of offset when showing items (Recommended: 0)
 4. `BACK_UP_LOCATION` - Relative path for storing back up
 5. `BACK_UP_INTERVAL_DAY` - The number of days between back ups

+After defining environmental variables, run `npm run build` from `/frontend` to build vue app

+Then run `node .` to start the server